GNS-Science/nshm-toshi-api/README.md

 	# nshm-tosh-api
-Where all out tests and outputs are buried  - like so much old fashioned, tedious tosh.
+Where NSHM experiments and outputs are captured (not so old fashioned, tosh).

 ## Getting started

 ```